 “The Lord helped Jehoshaphat out of a tight spot that he never should have been in.
 God’s grace covers a multitude of our sins” (Stanley).

-When it comes to the fulfillment of the Father’s will in general and prophecy in particular, there are only three logical possibilities regarding what happens: The Father is in control, people are in control, nobody’s in control, everything is random.
+Regarding the fulfillment of the Father’s will in general and prophecy in particular, there are only three logical possibilities regarding what happens: The Father is in control, people are in control, nobody’s in control, and everything is random.

 Isaiah 48:5 I told you what would happen; I told you beforehand what I was going to do.